Recipe Overview

 Instructions

-- Cover and cook on low for 6-8 hours or high for 4 hours.
+- Cover and cook on low for 6 to 8 hours, or high for 4 hours.
 Stir and reduce heat to keep warm when finished cooking.

 Notes

-- For vegetarian or vegan beans: Omit bacon.
+- Vegetarian or vegan beans: Omit bacon.
 Substitute 1 teaspoon of smoked paprika for a slightly smoky flavor.

 Hi There!
 I had fun cruising around your website/blog.
 Your recipe for Crockpot Baked Beans caught my eye.
 I love beans in any form and especially love them when I can put them in the crockpot, be gone for a part of the day and come home to them ready to eat.
 In addition to the Great Northern Beans and the Butter Beans, I added some Navy beans and a half a can of black beans.
 I stuck to your recipe for the rest and it turned out great.
 Made it the night before and took it to a Sunday BBQ.
 Everyone loved them.
 Thanks for sharing!